RobertGardner/teach-exercise-assets/react-design/phase2/index.md

 </details>

-## Submit the current code
+## Commit the current code

-When you are done with this phase, commit your code to the current branch.
+When you are done with this phase, commit your code to the current branch, but do _not_ create a PR.

 Note that you might have unused setter functions, which will cause lint errors that keep you from committing.
 There are several ways you can work around this: